-In many parts of North America, central air conditioning is crucial to ensure your loved ones’ comfort during the sweltering summer months.
+In many parts of North America, central air conditioning is vital to ensure your loved ones’ comfort during the sweltering summer months.
 Unfortunately, air conditioning is typically the biggest expense on your monthly utility bills.

-Why a Bigger SEER Rating is Worthwhile
+Why a Bigger SEER Rating is Beneficial